fermmm/group-date/readme/deploying-aws.md

 ## Upload changes to AWS

-To upload a new version run: `eb deploy`.
+To upload a new version run: `npm run deploy`.

 ## Connecting using SSH